 Outside the United States, international operations are generally subject to extensive governmental price controls and other price-restrictive regulations, and we believe the increasing emphasis on cost-containment initiatives in Europe, Canada, and other countries has and will continue to put pressure on the pricing and usage of products.
 In many countries, the prices of products are subject to varying price control mechanisms as part of national health systems.
+Other countries allow companies to fix their own prices for medical products but monitor and control company profits.
 Price controls or other changes in pricing regulation could restrict the amount that we are able to charge for our products, if any.
 Accordingly, in markets outside the United States, the potential revenue from the sale of our products may be insufficient to generate commercially reasonable revenue and profits.

 Moreover, increasing efforts by governmental and private payors in the United States and abroad to limit or reduce healthcare costs may result in restrictions on coverage and the level of reimbursement for new products and, as a result, they may not cover or provide adequate payment for our products.
 We expect to experience pricing pressures in connection with products due to the increasing trend toward managed healthcare, including the increasing influence of health maintenance organizations and additional legislative changes.
-The downward pressure on healthcare costs in general, particularly prescription drugs has and is expected to continue to increase in the future.
+The downward pressure on healthcare costs in general, particularly prescription drugs has, and is expected to continue to increase in the future.
 As a result, profitability of our products, if any, may be more difficult to achieve even if they receive regulatory approval.